 Retrofit Engineers Need to Be Aware of the Real World

 A seismic retrofit contractor or engineer must be familiar with the kinds of damage that have occurred in previous earthquakes.
 This information can only be discovered by looking at photographs and reading reports of earthquake-damaged buildings.
 The photographs and slides at the Karl V. Steinbrugge Collection at U.C.
 Berkeley are the largest collection earthquake damage in the world.
-You want your engineer or contractor to be familiar with this collection.
+A qualified engineer or contractor should be familiar with this collection.

 You Might Get a Design You Can’t Afford

 You may pay an engineer to design a retrofit you cannot afford, especially when they recommend procedures such as the ones discussed below.
 Rarely does an engineer understand cost and therefore the recommend practically anything if they think it might help no matter how much it costs.

 Real World Examples of Seismic Retrofit Engineers and Contractors “Making Things Up”

 Below are photos of some metal post connectors.
 Our first alert something might be wrong here is that this is not recommended by any seismic retrofit codes and guidelines.

 Here are three examples of drawings given to contractors to show what the engineer wants done.
 In the drawing to the left, the red box contains the steel “T” strap post connector we showed you earlier.
 The blue box shows the post to block connection.
 The arrows point at the hardware and bolts connecting the post to the concrete lock.
 The image to the right from a different engineer shows the exact same thing.

 The drawing at the bottom requires a new steel reinforced concrete foundation.
 It is buried in the ground and is 18″ wide and 18″ deep.
 It also has two types of steel connectors at the top of the post and one steel connector at the bottom.
 This contraption is so complex it would probably cost $1200 or more to build.